Delaware Court Records

 What To Do If You Are On Trial For a Crime in Delaware

 Persons on trial for a crime in Delaware generally have a right to legal representation.
-Other rights, as specified in the Delaware Criminal Code, include the right to remain silent and a speedy, fair, and public trial.
+Other rights, as specified in the Delaware Criminal Code, include the right to remain silent and the right to a speedy, fair, and public trial.
 Depending on the severity of the crime, defendants may choose to be tried by a jury or a judge.
 Jury trials in Delaware are typically taken to the Superior Court, while bench trials may be resolved at the Court of Common Pleas.
-During the trial, the alleged offender may agree to a plea bargain to quickly resolve the criminal case to save time and the cost of legal fees.
+During the trial, the alleged offender may agree to a plea bargain to resolve the criminal case quickly, saving time and reducing the cost of legal fees.
 In such instances, the defendant usually pleads guilty in exchange for a lesser sentence.

 What Percentage of Criminal Cases Go To Trial in Delaware?

-The 2018 caseload statistics published by the Delaware Judicial Branch shows 5,056 criminal cases and 13,076 civil cases filed at the superior court.
+According to the 2018 caseload statistics published by the Delaware Judicial Branch, approximately 5,056 criminal cases and 13,076 civil cases were filed at the superior court.
 Of this number, 206 (4%) cases went to trial, while 3,443 (68%) cases were resolved during plea bargains.
 In summary, most criminal cases in Delaware are resolved through plea agreements and never go to trial.

 When Does a Criminal Defendant Have the Right to a Trial?